Co-operative Bank switch and stay deal: September 2024

-Find out about The Co-operative Bank's switching offer, plus how much to earn extra cashback.
+Find out about The Co-operative Bank's switching offer, plus how to get the money.

-A £150 switching bonus from The Co-operative Bank began on 7 June 2024.
+Not long after the end of its £160 switching bonus, The Co-operative Bank launched a new £150 “switch and stay” incentive on 27 September, 2024.
 We explain what you have to do to get the money.
 To compare all the latest switching deals, check out our switching deals guide.

 How much can I get with The Co-operative Bank’s switch deal?